 At Talbots Law, we believe in collaboration.
-As business people, we know how exciting a joint venture can be, and with the right legal assistance, everything should fall perfectly into place.
-That’s why our solicitors will do what it takes to help you achieve your commercial ambitions.
+Our Corporate & Commercial team know how exciting a joint venture can be, and with the right legal assistance, everything should fall perfectly into place.

 Working with another company can be a way of growing or diversifying your own business.
-A joint venture is like any commercial relationship.
-Having the appropriate legal agreements in place ensures both sides are clear on their role and responsibilities.
-Our company team has years of experience managing joint ventures and is on hand to advise you through the process.
+A joint venture is like any commercial relationship, and having the appropriate legal agreements in place ensures both sides are clear on their role and responsibilities.
+Our Corporate & Commercial Team have years of experience of providing legal advice in relation to joint ventures and are on hand to advise you through the process.

 Both parties involved in a joint venture need to be clear on:

 Profit sharing, management structures, intellectual property rights and investment matters will require some thought too.
-We will take you through all these aspects of setting up a joint venture and explain it in clear, simple language.
-You can be confident of our expertise – it’s why we have one of the busiest company law departments of any law firm in the West Midlands.
+We will take you through all of these aspects of setting up a joint venture and explain it in clear, simple language.

 Why choose Talbots Law for joint ventures?

-At Talbots Law, we are creative.
-We believe company law offers new and exciting ways of doing things – so we don’t provide off-the-shelf solutions.
-Instead we listen and tailor solutions especially to your business.
-Joint ventures are set up for many reasons; we will take the time to understand yours and organise a structure that helps you achieve your commercial ambitions.
+At Talbots Law, we have advised on joint ventures across many different sectors from construction and engineering to financial services.
+Our Corporate & Commercial Team will listen and tailor solutions to your requirements.
+Joint ventures are set up for many reasons; we will take the time to understand yours and create a structure that helps you achieve your commercial ambitions.

-Joint ventures can be complex, but we believe in keeping everything simple.
-We are in business ourselves and know how important it is to understand a situation, quickly and effectively.
-Our company law specialists will ensure you grasp any potentially confusing matters fully so you can evaluate the risks of the venture and make informed decisions.
+Joint ventures can be complex, but we believe in keeping everything as straightforward as possible.
+We know how important it is to understand a situation, quickly and effectively.
+Our Corporate & Commercial Team will explain the terms of the documentation to you clearly, so you can evaluate the risks of the venture and make informed decisions.

 Joint Ventures FAQ